LauLauThom/Fiji-QualiAnnotations/README.md

 # Installation
 - Activate the *** update site in Fiji
 - The plugins appear in the `Plugins > `menu

+__NB__: The plugins are not compatible with ImageJ, as they rely on some Fiji-specific funcitonalities (script parameters, GenericDialogPlus...)

 # Citation
 If you use these plugins, please cite: